CUPUM/.github/.github/ISSUE_TEMPLATE/task_issue.md

 name: Task
 about: A small task that is, most likely, part of an Epic.
 ---

 <!-- Issue Title should mirror the Task Title. -->

-## Task Title
-Task: Type title here
+# Task: Type title here

 ## Task Description